LilaConcepts/LilaConceptsBestPracticeBundle/README.md

 If you like to help making Best Practice Bundle better, or if you see anything that's wrong, send me a personal message or provide a bug report under [issues](https://github.com/LilaConcepts/LilaConceptsBestPracticeBundle/issues).
 Even better if you could send a pull-request.
+If you have any further questions please [head over to the forum](https://groups.google.com/forum/#!forum/lila-concepts-symfony2-bestpracticebundle).

 Licence
 -------